You searched for: “magazine

 The English word still may be used in this sense to describe a warehouse; especially, one in which explosives and munitions are stored; however, in modern English the word is now most commonly used to describe weekly, monthly, or quarterly periodicals that may contain (or store) a multitude of stories, articles, or other writings from the earlier use of the word for a "printed list of military stores and information", or in a figurative sense, from the publication being a "storehouse" of information.

-2. A detachable container for cartridges or bullets that can be quickly inserted or removed from a weapon.
+3. A detachable container for cartridges or bullets: A magazine can be quickly inserted or removed from a weapon.

-3. A structure on land or a part of a ship where weapons, ammunition, explosives, and other military equipment or supplies are stored.
+4. A structure on land or a part of a ship where weapons, ammunition, explosives, and other military equipment or supplies are stored: During the war, the ship blew up when a shell hit the magazine killing all aboard.

-4. A container designed to hold a number of photographic slides and feed them automatically through a projector.
+5. A container designed to hold a number of photographic slides and feed them automatically through a projector: Joe had a number of magazines with slides from all their trips to Canada.

-5. A space or compartment in a camera from which film is loaded without exposing it to light.
+6. A space or compartment in a camera from which film is loaded without exposing it to light: Jack was careful when he put in a new roll of film into the magazine before he shut the lid.

-6. A device or container attached to a machine that holds or supplies necessary material.
+7. A device or container attached to a machine that holds or supplies necessary material: Mr. Smith looked for a magazine that would keep his his assortment of goodss safe and dry.

 This entry is located in the following unit: English Words from Arabic origins (page 4)